Setsuko Hara: Legacy

 Hara is considered by many critics and filmmakers to be the greatest Japanese actress of all time.
-Yasujiro Ozu, whom she worked with six times, said of her in 1951: "It is rare for an actress to perform as well as Setsuko Hara.
+Yasujirō Ozu, with whom she worked six times, said of her in 1951: "It is rare for an actress to perform as well as Setsuko Hara.
 She's a radish, without rather than revealing his own ignorance of the director not noticing the radish.
 In fact, without flattery, I think she's the best Japanese film actress."
 In his 1991 autobiography, Chishu Ryu described Hara as "not just beautiful, but also a skilled actress.
 She didn't make mistakes.
 Ozu rarely praised actors, ever.
-But he did say, "She's good.", which meant she was truly something."
+But he did say, "She's good", which meant she was truly something."
+Actors and crew members who worked with Hara described her as shy but also friendly to work with.

-In 2000, Hara was selected by celebrities as the greatest Japanese actress in Kinema Jumpo's list of the greatest 20th-century movie actors and actresses.
+In 2000, Hara was selected by celebrities as the greatest Japanese actress in Kinema Junpo's list of the greatest 20th-century movie actors and actresses.